 I ran a full diagnostic on the Oxygenator.
 Twice.
 It’s perfect.
 If anything goes wrong with it, there is a short-term spare I can use.
 But it’s solely for emergency use while repairing the main one.
 The spare doesn’t actually pull CO2 apart and recapture the oxygen.
 It just absorbs the CO2 the same way the spacesuits do.
 It’s intended to last 5 days before it saturates the filters, which means 30 days for me (just one person breathing, instead of six).
 So there’s some insurance there.

-This quote comes from Chapter 2 of the novel when Watney is going over the various pieces of equipment that he has available to him and what might go wrong with it.
+This quote from The Martian comes from Chapter 2 of the novel when Watney is going over the various pieces of equipment that he has available to him and what might go wrong with them.
 Here, readers can see how Weir is able to weave scientific details with his narrator’s humor.
 There are casual moments mixed in with more detailed ones.
 For example, the novel begins with the lines:

 I’m pretty much fucked.